Skip to main content

 Failure to report or late reporting

-Up to EUR 10,000 per infraction for failure to report data, submitting incorrect data, or reporting after the deadline per Law 385/2025 Z.z. .
-No fine if an obvious error is identified and corrected promptly.
+Up to EUR 10,000 per infraction for failing to report invoice data, reporting incorrect data or reporting after the deadline, per Law 385/2025 Z.z. and the Financial Administration FAQ of 7 July 2026 .
+No fine applies where an obvious error is identified and corrected promptly.

 Repeated non-compliance

-Up to EUR 100,000 for repeated violations of e-invoicing reporting requirements per the Financial Administration FAQ .
+Up to EUR 100,000 for repeated breaches of the e-invoicing reporting requirements, per the Financial Administration FAQ of 7 July 2026 .

 Transitional grace period (proposed)

 A draft VAT Act amendment of 27 May 2026 (LP/2026/282 ) proposes a transitional grace period from 1 January to 31 March 2027 during which no penalties would be imposed for the newly mandatory e-invoicing obligations.
-Proposed, in consultation until 16 June 2026.
+Comments closed on 16 June 2026 and the proposal has not been enacted; the Financial Administration FAQ of 7 July 2026 still describes the standard penalty regime.

 Exemptions